End of the Blues Blues

 We made plans to follow I-65 due south into Nashville the next day.

-Tuesday, April 28—Indianapolis, IN, to Nashville, TN
+Tuesday, April 28—Indianapolis to Nashville

 When we left the hotel in Indianapolis, we decided it was time for us to check out the Indy Motor Speedway before leaving town.
 We’ve been to the city numerous times and never made it to the famous car racing mecca.
 Not that we were interested in a tour, we just wanted the “been there, seen that” threshold of familiarity.